fusaty/freax/Documentation/admin-guide/kdump/kdump.rst

 loaded.

-Based on the architecture and type of image (relocatable or not), one can choose to load the uncompressed vmlinux or compressed bzImage/vmlinuz of dump-capture kernel.
+Based on the architecture and type of image (relocatable or not), one can choose to load the uncompressed vmfreax or compressed bzImage/vmlinuz of dump-capture kernel.
 Following is the summary.

 For i386 and x86_64:

 	- Use bzImage/vmlinuz if kernel is relocatable.
-	- Use vmlinux if kernel is not relocatable.
+	- Use vmfreax if kernel is not relocatable.

 For ppc64:

-	- Use vmlinux
+	- Use vmfreax

 For s390x: